{{ summaryTitle }}

 Is burn rate the same as error ratio?

 No. Current error ratio is the observed percentage of bad events.
-Current burn rate divides that error ratio by the SLO allowance, so 0.8% errors become 8.00x burn under a 99.9% SLO.
+Current burn rate divides that percentage by the SLO error allowance, so 0.800% errors become 8.00x burn under a 99.9% SLO.

 Why does runway change when budget remaining changes?

-Runway to exhaustion uses the current burn pace and the entered Budget remaining.
-The burn multiple can stay the same while the runway gets shorter as the remaining budget percentage drops.
+Runway to exhaustion uses both Current burn rate and Budget remaining now.
+The burn multiple can stay unchanged while runway gets shorter as the remaining budget percentage falls.

 What does an unreachable alert threshold mean?

-It means the threshold burn multiplied by the SLO error budget would require more than 100% bad events.
-The Alert Windows row then shows Above 100% error ratio, and the matching mitigation row explains that the policy threshold exceeds the possible error ratio.
+It means the threshold burn multiplied by the SLO error allowance would require more than 100% bad events.
+Review the threshold when Error ratio trigger says Above 100% error ratio.

 Does the result check my monitoring system?